 Dr Peter Copp, Medical Director

 Born and schooled locally, Peter A J Copp qualified from the University of Edinburgh Medical School in 1984.
 His postgraduate career quickly drew him into primary care with prolonged diversions into Obstetrics, Gynaecology and Psychiatry.
-Before entering mainstream general practice in Edinburgh, he spent a considerable period of time living and working abroad with around 18 months based on the island of Bermuda, with additional work in Australia/NZ.
+Before entering mainstream general practice in Edinburgh, he spent a considerable period living and working abroad with around 18 months based on the island of Bermuda, with additional work in Australia/NZ.
 These experiences subsequently led him to consider other ways to deliver primary care services on behalf of his own patients.
 He was a full-time GP in Dalkeith from 1992 to 1997.
-He obtained further postgraduate qualifications in musculoskeletal medicine/Rheumatology from the University of Bath and also in Occupational Medicine.
+He obtained further postgraduate qualifications in musculoskeletal medicine/Rheumatology from the University of Bath and in Occupational Medicine.

 In one of the most pioneering pieces of large-scale UK General Practice research (conducted by Prof Howie in Edinburgh) to try to ‘measure’ patient satisfaction: he was awarded the highest patient enablement index score of all the medical practitioners who were studied.
-Asked informally by one of the researchers what he actually did in the consultation room, he replied “I simply take my time and do what I’m trained to do”
+Asked informally by one of the researchers what he did in the consultation room, he replied “I simply take my time and do what I’m trained to do”

 Dr Mehra Ahmed, Private GP-Occupational Medical Advisor